 Glazed with a simple soy-butter sauce, this butter shoyu chicken will easily win your family’s heart!
 30 minutes is what you need to dish up a chicken dish that is big on flavor.

-This colorful rice bowl follows the grain-protein-veggie formula – featuring ground chicken, scrambled eggs and sweet peas atop of fluffy rice.
+This colorful rice bowl follows the grain-protein-veggie formula – featuring ground chicken, scrambled eggs, and sweet peas atop of fluffy rice.
 It’s almost a no-brainer but highly dependable.
-If you have the rice cooked in a rice cooker in advance, everything else comes together so quickly that you’d happy that you make dinner at home instead of taking out.
+If you have the rice cooked in a rice cooker in advance, everything else comes together so quickly that you’d be happy if you make dinner at home instead of taking it out.

 Wings are a favorite for parties and game day, but I like to serve them on Friday night family dinners too.
 They are economical, fun, and so easy to make.
 Can you believe you only need salt, sake, and black pepper to make these salted chicken wings?

 Mizutaki is a Japanese Chicken Hot Pot in which chicken, assorted vegetables, mushrooms, and tofu are cooked in a light kombu dashi broth.
 Dip the freshly cooked ingredients in the savory and citrusy ponzu sauce.
 It’s one of the best comfort foods to enjoy!